open/close all folders

-- Shaw shows up at the end of the episode to utterly demolish the Chinese team and kill Dillinger.
+- Shaw shows up at the end of the episode to slaughter the Chinese MSS officers and kill Dillinger, at one point even causing one of their getaway vehicles to spectacularly crash.
 If Finch had not managed to keep hidden, it's likely that she would have canceled the series before it even began.

 - Finch recognizing the code of the machine and plotting the virus within a virus used by Decima on the fly.

 - This entire episode was one for Root.